pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 own vessel where a buggy N2K device was occasionally issuing a broken PGN which in-turn caused Signal K's CAN interface driver (in my case 'canboatjs') to lock-up.

-Rebooting Signal K when an interface lock-up was detected made the problem a much less annoying issue until the underlying problem with 'canboatjs' was fixed.
+Rebooting Signal K when an interface lock-up was detected made the problem a much less annoying issue until the underlying 'canboatjs' bug could be diagnosed and fixed.

 ## Author